eguidotti/torchabc/README.md

 - `on` is the name of the training dataloader.
 Defaults to 'train'.
 - `val` is the name of the validation dataloader.
 Defaults to 'val'.
 - `gas` is the number of gradient accumulation steps.
 Defaults to 1 (no gradient accumulation).
 - `callback` is a function that is called after each epoch.
-It should accept two arguments: the instance itself and a list of dictionaries containing the loss and evaluation metrics.
+It should accept two arguments: the instance itself and a list of dictionaries containing logging info up to the current epoch.
 When this function returns `True`, training stops.

-This method returns a list of dictionaries containing the loss and evaluation metrics.
+This method returns a list of dictionaries containing logging info.

 ### Checkpoints